Prince Hot 100 List - March '13

 Boothroyd had a chance to demonstrate these strengths in the round of 16 of the Palm Valley Presidents' Day Open Championships.
 She faced two-star sophomore Isabel Lee, the second seed of the girls 16s division.
 "In the first set of the match, I was down 0-4 when I started to be more consistent by neutralizing her balls," Boothroyd said.
 She won, 6-7; 6-2; 10-6.
 "It was one of the greatest matches I have ever played."

 Boothroyd went on to reach the semifinals of the Palm Valley Championships, as well as reaching the semifinals of the Temecula Valley Junior Tournament later in February.
-This performance helped Boothroyd jump over 150 spots on the College Recruiting List.
+This performance helped Boothroyd jump over 150 spots on the Class Rankings List.

 Boothroyd's positive experience with tennis has motivated her to contribute to the community.
 She volunteers with several organizations, including "No-Limitz Tennis," a clinic for Autistic and Special Needs children that promotes mental and physical activity through playing tennis.